onkelbeh/HomeAssistantRepository/README.md

 ### some Background...

-I decided to run Home Assistant on a dedicated box, now Home Assistant is running in a virtual X64 here.
-I assigned 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA) to it.
-Recorder writes to a separate mariadb machine, had to limit it due to performance issues (had 530 MB, it's 30MB today, with approx. 20k events recorded).
+I have Home Assistant running on a virtual X64 box, 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA).
+Recorder writes to a separate mariadb machine.

 Most of my devices are connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.5.3), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT i am actively using (and therefore testing) the following platforms/components:
 * Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota)